 To support our community, we have partnered with RAINN, the largest anti-sexual violence organization in the nation.
 RAINN operates The National Sexual Assault Hotline at (800) 656-HOPE or hotline.rainn.org, which can be used to access confidential and anonymous immediate support services—including crisis intervention, information, and resources—24/7, in both English and Spanish.

 Student Resources Guide

-Students can access Catlin Gabel’s current Sexual Assault Support and Resources Guide, which provides detailed information regarding self-care for survivors, guidance on ways to report sexual assault, explanation on what happens when a report is made, and legal and advocacy resources.
+Students can access Catlin Gabel’s current Sexual Assault and Misconduct Support and Resources Guide (PDF), which provides detailed information regarding self-care for survivors, guidance on ways to report sexual assault, explanation on what happens when a report is made, and legal and advocacy resources.